open-tale/open-tale.github.io/_docs/07-combat.md

 same action twice in a single turn.

 ¹Assisting an ally can only be accomplished by standing within 1m from the target.
-On the target's next roll, if your attribute level is higher than the target's attribute level, the Superiority modifier should be applied.
-Apply the Advantage modifier otherwise.
+On the target's next roll, apply the Advantage modifier.

 ²Switching wearable gears during combat cannot be done in a single turn and requires the character to schedule a wearable gear switch.
 If character *A* does